-Rule 34 Permit Amendments: Substantial and Material Change
+Rule 34 New Permit Applications and Permit Amendments: Substantial and Material Change

 (A) Material change to a permitted development or subdivision.
 A permit amendment shall be required for any material change to a permitted development or subdivision, or administrative change in the terms and conditions of a land use permit.
 Commencement of construction on a material change to a permitted development or subdivision without a permit amendment is prohibited.
-Applications for amendments shall be on forms provided the board, and shall be filed with the District Commission having jurisdiction over the project.
+Applications for amendments shall be on forms provided the board, and shall be filed with the dDistrict eCommission having jurisdiction over the project.
 Upon request, the district coordinator will expeditiously review a proposed change and determine whether it would constitute a material change to the project, or whether it involves administrative changes that may be subject to simplified review procedures pursuant to 10 V.S.A. § 6025(b)(1).
-Continuing jurisdiction over all development and subdivision permits is vested in the District Commissions.
+Continuing jurisdiction over to amend all development and subdivision permits is vested in the dDistrict eCommissions.

 (B) Substantial change to a pre-existing development or subdivision.
-IA substantial change to a pre-existing development or subdivision shall be subject to a new application process including the notice and hearing provisions of 10 V.S.A. §§ 6083, 6083a, 6084 and 6085 and the related provisions of these rules.
+If a A substantial change to a pre-existing development or subdivision involves a substantial change thus implicating Act 250 jurisdiction, it shall be subject to a new application process including the notice and hearing provisions of 10 V.S.A. §§ 6083, 6083a, 6084 and 6085 and the related provisions of these rules.